How To Get A Professional Mortgage

 - officers in the armed forces

-In general, you’ll need to be fully qualified, registered, practicing in your profession, and a member of your professional association.
+You'll need to be fully qualified, registered, practising in your profession, and be a professional association member,

-But some lenders will consider trainees, most usually in the accountancy, legal and actuary professions.
+But some lenders will consider trainees, usually in the accountancy, legal and actuary professions.

-If you're unsure about whether you might qualify for a professional mortgage, an experienced mortgage broker can advise you, and also tell you how much you may be able to borrow.
+If you're unsure whether you qualify for a professional mortgage, one of our experienced mortgage brokers can advise you and tell you how much you can borrow.

 Some lenders will offer a reduction against their standard lending rates – because they want your business.

-But don't get fixated on chasing a boastably-low interest rate.
-The rate you pay is important – but it may not be the most important issue for you.
-Depending on the stage you're at in your career, the amount of money you can borrow might be the crucial issue for you.
-And saving on other fees and charges (arrangement fees, valuation fees and legal costs) might have a big impact for you at this point.
+But don't get fixated on chasing a low interest rate.
+The rate you pay is significant – but it may not be the most crucial issue.
+Depending on the stage you're at in your career, the amount of money you can borrow might be a vital issue for you.
+And saving on other fees (arrangement, valuation, and legal) might significantly impact you.

-That's a big advantage compared with the maximum 85% loans, requiring a 15% deposit, which are generally available to borrowers in other types of work.
+That's a significant advantage compared with the maximum 85% loans, requiring a 15% deposit, which is generally available to borrowers in other types of work.

-This is because lenders are able to take your likely future earnings into account in a clearly-structured career.
-This is relevant for a loan which is going to be repaid over 20 or 25 years.
+This is because lenders can consider your likely future earnings in a clearly-structured career.
+This is relevant for a loan repaid over 20 or 25 years.

 Standard mortgages will usually allow you to borrow around 4 times your salary.
-The new "professional mortgages" offer up to 5.5 and sometimes as much as 6 times your salary.
+The new "professional mortgages" offer up to 5.5 times your salary, sometimes as much as 6 to 7 times your income.